 Support is also available to you from the moment of your referral and you will have access and dedicated support from counsellors, consultants, specialist nurses and expertly trained fertility scientists, who will place you at the heart of your treatment.
 We offer a large array of treatments and services at SWCRM.
 Below lists brief descriptions of the treatments available.

 IVF (In Vitro Fertilisation) is when the patient is given follicle stimulating drugs which increase the number of eggs that are developed.
 Once the follicles have reached the right size, you will attend the clinic for an egg collection.
 IVF involves the mixing of the patients eggs and partners sperm in the laboratory outside the body.
 The embryos created are then developed for a few days under the care of the IVF lab until the day of embryo transfer where the best embryo(s) will be replaced in the womb.
 IVF is useful for treating tubal infertility, endometriosis and certain male infertility issues.
+If there are remaining surplus embryos, which are of suitable quality, they may be frozen.
+The frozen embryos can be thawed and replaced at a future time.

 Surgical Sperm Retrieval